tapfortap/Documentation/plugins/phonegap.md

 Want to use Tap for Tap with PhoneGap?
 We got you covered on Android and iOS.

+Help make this plugin better.
+Head to https://github.com/tapfortap/PhoneGap, fork the repo and submit pull requests.

+Help make this documentation better.
+Head to https://github.com/tapfortap/Documentation fork the repo and update PhoneGap.md

 ##  Installation
 If you don't have the plugins yet then [download it here](https://github.com/tapfortap/PhoneGap/raw/master/release/TapForTap-PhoneGap-1.0.0.zip).